 Each family has the opportunity to pay the academic year tuition in one annual payment (by cash or check ONLY), in full by Sept.
 1, and receive a 5% discount.
 Monthly payments are available over 12 months (pay period July-June) as well, with no penalty or discount.

 Do you offer financial aid or tuition assistance?
 How do I qualify or apply?

 Yes.
-Catholic and non-Catholic family’s are eligible to apply for our Fair Share tuition assistance program.
-Tuition assistance applications are available in the school office upon request.
+Catholic and non-Catholic families are eligible to apply for our Fair Share tuition assistance program.
+Tuition assistance applications are available at the school office upon request.
 A Financial Aid Committee will determine the families financial need based on application information submitted.
 Applicants who do not turn in a completed form and tax documents will not be considered for assistance.
 All information is kept confidential and will only be reviewed by the Financial Aid Committee.

-Do you have an on-line grading system where parents can monitor grades and student progress?
+Do you have an online grading system where parents can monitor grades and student progress?

-Do you do background checks on all employees, teaching and non-teaching?
+Do you do background checks on all employees, teaching, and non-teaching?
 What about volunteers?

 Yes.
 Volunteering is a vital component of our school.
 The Diocese of Baker has guidelines for all parishes and schools to follow to keep our children safe.

 • Undergo a criminal background check; this paperwork is submitted to the school for processing.
 We pay for two background checks per family.

 • Review and sign the Code of Conduct for Ministry with Children and Youth

 • Attend a scheduled Call to Protect informational session